SophiaNM/PasswordLocker/README.md

     - li - Logging in
     - ex - Exit the PasswordLocker

 2. After logging in, users can create accounts for which they want their passowrds stored.
-They can then view the passwords , copy the password or log out of the application.Once logged in the following commands are availed:
+They can then view the passwords , copy the password or log out of the application.
+Once logged in the following commands are availed:

     1. ca - Create accounts
     2. va - View accounts